 Most people fly to Antigua and then take a smaller plane to Tortola or fly to St. Thomas and take a ferry to Tortola.
 There are no direct flights to the British Virgin Islands from the USA.
 All flights must connect through another Caribbean airport on islands such as Puerto Rico, St. Thomas, Antigua, or St. Maarten.
 The UK offers direct flights during the high season.
 If you plan to make reservations online, remember to request flights to Tortola (EIS).

-Please complete the Yacht Charter Enquiry in order to receive a comprehensive list of available yachts that would meet your requirements, completely free and without obligation.
+Please contact us to receive a comprehensive list of available yachts that would meet your requirements, completely free and without obligation.

 For more information please visit British Virgin Island Yacht Charters